Introducing Web Content Management in SharePoint 2013 & 2016

 - Refresh Display Templates

 - Working with Display Templates in Search and Web Content Management

 - HTML Data Binding Syntax

 - Working with the Search Context

-Deploying in SharePoint 2013
+Deploying to SharePoint

 When all our branding tasks have been completed we might want to move all our work between environments - think development or production.